 Below is a (3 minute) video that implements the above statement.
 It was put together inside 2 hours by Heirloom Computing’s VP of Engineering, Ian White.

-This was a mainframe application that was compiled (unchanged) to Java and executed on the cloud using Heirloom PaaS, which automatically makes the workload instantly agile (all transactions are immediately accessible as a service).
+This was a mainframe application that was compiled (unchanged) to Java and executed on the cloud using Heirloom, which automatically makes the workload instantly agile (all transactions are immediately accessible as a service).
 Agile enough for Ian to very quickly hook it up to Alexa.